ashwani-bhat/emotion-analysis/README.md

 * Sentiment/Emotion analysis with machine learning models Logistic Regression and Naive Bayes.
 * Sentiment/Emotion analysis with BERT with classification head (BERTForSequenceClassification).
-* Samples containing multi-label class and non-relevant
+* Samples containing multi-label class and nocode class were removed in preprocessing.